Apply now until 1 March for international English-language Master’s Programs starting in the winter semester.

 REGISTRATION

-The Future Lectures take place on site at the TUHH and are rounded off with a get-together afterwards.
+Future Lectures are rounded off by a get-together afterwards.

-To participate in the event on site, please register at:
+To attend the event on site, please register at: https://intranet.tuhh.de/anmeldung/futurelecture_jan29

-For those who cannot attend in person, we also offer the option of online participation (broadcast only).
+For those who cannot be present in person, we also offer the option of online participation (broadcast only).

 PREVIOUS FUTURE LECTURES